An Immigrant’s Perspective

 The report profiles three people whose experiences illustrate the real-world impact of this historic expansion of detention:

-• A green card holder and father of two, detained by ICE at an airport because of a past conviction he was told would not jeopardize his legal status.
+• A permanent residency holder and father of two, detained by ICE at an airport because of a past conviction he was told would not jeopardize his legal status.
 ICE then neglected his medical issues for months while he was detained.

 • An asylum seeker who was granted humanitarian protection by an immigration judge, yet remains detained months later, without explanation, as ICE seeks to deport her to a third country, and who says she was treated better in federal prison when serving time for an immigration offense.